"Picturesque Countryside

 Friedrich grew up and married Katherina HOSCHET (a.k.a.
 Cathérine HOSCHETTE, born about 1761 in Wahl and died Oct 30, 1817 in Büderscheid) and he died on Jun 19, 1829.
 It seems that both of these generations worked as millers at Büderscheid.
 Her parents were Franciski HOSCHET and Margaretha FELLINGER.

-According to an old book, Fridericus (now we have the Latin version of his name) SCHLEICH of Bockholtz was judge of the county of Esch-sur-Sûre, a very powerful position.
+According to an old book, Fridericus (Latin version of his name) SCHLEICH of Bockholtz was judge of the county of Esch-sur-Sûre, a very powerful position.
 He petitioned to build a mill on the Sûre at Bockholtz, just outside of Goesdorf, in 1762.
 Note that there are several Friedrich SCHLEICHs in this story and I'm not clear whether the Bockholtz mill was built by the father or the son.

 The actual mill at Bockholtz still exists and can be seen at http://www.luxalbum.com/communes/wiltz/goesdorf/bockholtz-moulin1.htm, a website that has pictures of every town in Luxembourg and features topographic maps of them.
 This old mill still has some of its equipment but nothing is in working order.